This bodily fluid is perfectly normal, but there may be signs that you need to see your doctor. Find out how to tell the difference.

 You’ve probably experienced vaginal discharge — most women do.
 You may have noticed it change throughout your lifetime, especially if you’ve been pregnant or gone through menopause.
 You may even have been concerned about it.

 It’s time to dispel the myths about vaginal discharge.
 The truth is, it serves an important function in keeping the vagina healthy, by expelling dead skin cells from the lining.
-The discharge is composed mostly of water and contains “good” bacteria that help balance the pH, or acidity, of the vagina, which prevents infection.

 Call for an Appointment